Heather Sanborn

-Heather B. Sanborn is an American politician and attorney currently representing District 28 (portions of the cities of Portland and Westbrook) in the Maine State Senate.
+Heather B. Sanborn is an American politician, attorney, and businesswoman, serving as the Maine Public Advocate since 2025.
+She previously was a member of the Maine House of Representatives from 2016 to 2018, and a member of the Maine Senate from 2018 to 2022, representing District 28 (portions of the cities of Portland and Westbrook).
 She is a member of the Democratic Party.

+She previously worked as an attorney for the law firms Ropes & Gray and Brann & Isaacson.
+Sanborn and her husband founded Rising Tide Brewery, where she served as director of business operations from its founding in 2010 until 2024, when they sold the brewery.

 Early life and education

-Sanborn grew up in Portland and attended Middlebury College where she graduated summa cum laude as the salutatorian of her class in 1997.
-She received a Master of Science in Educational Leadership from the University of Southern Maine in 2004 and taught high school in Cape Elizabeth, Maine.
+Sanborn grew up in Portland, Maine.
+She attended Middlebury College, from which she graduated summa cum laude as the salutatorian of her class in 1997 with a Bachelor of Arts in Political Science.
+In 2004, she received a Master of Science in Educational Leadership from the University of Southern Maine, and then taught social studies at Cape Elizabeth High School.

+Sanborn graduated from the University of Maine School of Law in 2007.
+There, she was the editor-in-chief of the Maine Law Review.

+Legal career

-Sanborn graduated from the University of Maine School of Law in 2007 where she was the editor-in-chief of the Maine Law Review.
-She worked as a law clerk to Kermit Lipez on the U.S. Court of Appeals for the First Circuit and as an associate in the litigation department at Ropes & Gray.
-She has served on the boards of the Portland Development Corporation and University Credit Union.
+She subsequently worked as a law clerk to Judge Kermit Lipez on the U.S. Court of Appeals for the First Circuit.
+She next worked as an associate in the litigation department at Ropes & Gray for almost three years.
+Sanborn then practiced law at the law firm Brann & Isaacson in Lewiston, Maine.

+She has served on the boards of directors of the Portland Development Corporation, University Credit Union, and Universal Service Administrative Company.

-Brewery & beer industry advocacy
+Brewery; beer industry advocacy

-Rising Tide Brewery
+Rising Tide Brewery (2010–24)

-Sanborn and her husband, Nathan Sanborn, co-own Rising Tide Brewery in Portland, Maine, and Heather serves as the director of business operations.
-The brewery opened in 2010 and quickly outgrew its initial space, relocating in 2012.
-As of 2020, Rising Tide employs 29 people and produces 4,500 barrels of beer per year.
-Sanborn has served as the President of the Maine Brewers' Guild and has drawn on her law background to advocate for breweries around Maine.
+Sanborn and her husband, Nathan Sanborn, co-founded and co-owned Rising Tide Brewery in Portland, and she served as its director of business operations from its founding in 2010 until 2024.
+The brewery opened in 2010 and relocated to a larger space in 2012.
+As of 2020, Rising Tide employed 29 people and produced 4,500 barrels of beer per year.

+In December 2024, the Sanborns sold Rising Tide Brewing Company to Oxbow Brewing Company, ensuring at the same time that the brand and the staff remained intact.

 2012 tasting room law

-Sanborn has drawn on her legal background to advocate for state-level policy changes that benefit Maine's craft beer industry.
-In collaboration with the Maine Brewer's Guild, she submitted a bill to the 125th Maine Legislature that would permit breweries to sell their products on-site.
-At the time, breweries in Maine were only permitted to give away small samples of their products, a business model which Sanborn and other industry leaders argued was not conducive to customer interaction and beer tourism.
+Sanborn served as the President of the Maine Brewers' Guild, and has drawn on her law background to advocate for breweries around Maine.
+She advocated for state-level law changes that benefit Maine's craft beer industry.
+In collaboration with the Maine Brewer's Guild, she drafted the text of and submitted a bill to the 125th Maine Legislature that permitted breweries to sell their products on-site.
+At the time, Maine breweries were only permitted to give away small samples of their beer, a business model which Sanborn and other industry leaders argued was not conducive to customer interaction and beer tourism.
 The bill, LD #1889, was signed into law in April 2012.